ZNLP/BigTranslate/README.md

     --no-repeat-ngram-size ${NO_REPEAT_NGRAM_SIZE} \
     --temperature ${LOW_TEMPERATURE} 2>&1 >>${LOG_FILE}
   ```
-We made a script in [translate.sh](./translate.sh) to translate with BigTrans.
+We made a script in [translate.sh](./translate.sh) to translate with BigTranslate.

 ## License